-A Whaley House Tour: Inside San Diego’s Most Haunted House
+Inside the Whaley House, San Diego’s Most Haunted Spot

-As someone who has a difficult time walking the dog after I’ve watched a scary movie or a particularly thrilling Law & Order, how would I fare in a place that has appeared on numerous lists as one of the most haunted places in America?
+As someone who has a difficult time walking the dog after I’ve watched a scary movie or a particularly thrilling Law & Order, I was honestly worried for myself about visiting a place on numerous lists as one of the most haunted places in America.

-How old is the Whaley House?
-The Whaley House dates back to 1857, making it one of the oldest homes in San Diego.
+The history of the Whaley House starts with Thomas Whaley, who started construction on the family home back in 1856.
+It was completed by 1857, making it one of the oldest homes in San Diego.

-It was a place of business and residence of New York entrepreneur Thomas Whaley, who came to California during the Gold Rush.
+At that time, it was a place of business and a residence of Whaley, a New York entrepreneur who came to California during the Gold Rush.

 The Old Town house he ended up purchasing in 1855 would serve as a shop, a granary, a courthouse, and a theater, all very fun things that added to the vibrancy of the neighborhood at that time.